nbren12/personal-website/content/post/2021-version-pinning.md

 Dependencies are even harder to manage because changes to a computers installed environment cannot be easily rolled-back if something breaks.
-In other words, the software environment of computer has "state" that cannot easily reproduced from a short text file, and without care, your computer will become a snowflake---beautiful, but unique and impossible to recreate.
+In other words, the software environment of the computer has "state" that cannot easily reproduced from a short text file, and without care, your computer will become a snowflake---beautiful, but unique and impossible to recreate.

 The state typically takes a few forms:
 - The contents of working memory (RAM) (e.g. environmental variables like PATH)
 - Contents of the hard drive (e.g. installed libraries and applications)
-- Services over TCP ports (e.g. running a database or web server).
+- Services over TCP ports (e.g. running a database or webserver).
 - Connections with the operating system kernel

 Restarting a computer is such a powerful debugging tool because it removes a